Brindle: Horses

-Brindle coloring in horses is extremely rare and in many cases is linked to spontaneous chimerism, resulting in an animal with two sets of DNA, with the brindle pattern being an expression of two different sets of equine coat color genes in one horse.
-This form is not heritable.
+Brindle coloring in horses is extremely rare and most commonly caused by pigment concentrating along Blaschko's lines during fetal development.
+In two confirmed cases it has been linked to spontaneous chimerism, resulting in an animal with two sets of DNA, with the brindle pattern being an expression of two different sets of equine coat color genes in one horse.
+These forms are not heritable.
 In some horses the pattern seems to be inherited, indicating that one or more genes are responsible.
 One heritable brindle pattern in a family of American Quarter Horses was identified in 2016 and named Brindle1 (BR1).
 The Brindle1 phenotype has an X-linked, semidominant mode of inheritance.
 Female horses with this gene have a striped coat pattern; hairs from the stripes have a different texture as well as color, are less straight, and are more unruly.
 Male horses have sparse manes and tails but do not show a striped coat texture pattern.
 A Brindle1 test is available.

 Brindle coloring consists of irregular stripes extending vertically over the horse's body and horizontally around the legs.
-Brindle horses can also have a dorsal stripe.
+Brindle horses can also have a dorsal stripe when caused by dun or non-dun1.
 It usually does not affect the head and legs as much as the body, with the heaviest concentrations of brindling being on the neck, shoulders and hindquarters.
 The coloring has been documented in the past.
 At the Zoological Museum of the Academy of Science in Saint Petersburg, a Russian cab horse of brindle coloring from the early 19th century was mounted and put on display due to its rarity.

 Description

 The brindled pattern found in horses could be described as vertical stripes that are found along the neck, back, hindquarters, and upper legs.
 The horse's head is usually a solid color and is not affected by the striping.
 The brindled pattern has no effect on dark points on horses.
 Some brindle-colored horses are more eye-catching than others.

-With this rare coat pattern there is a base coat that covers the entire body of the horse.
+With this coat pattern there is a base coat that covers the entire body of the horse.
 This base coat color can be any color.
 Recorded examples have been bay, chestnut, palomino, and dun.
 Earliest documented cases were said to have red dun or grulla as a base coat.
 Over top of the base color is either a lighter or darker color, giving the appearance of stripes.